zoomix/ionic_feeder/README.md

 ##TODO:

 * Vibrate on 5 minute mark.
+* Put a menu button for manual sync of latest day
 * Modify old feeding.
+* Move .hasId to model where it belongs (bug)
 * Use a better ID
 * Update counter in notifications.
 * Split up controllers